 This section contains the technical details for the proofs of our main theorems.
-We have divided the work into three portions each of which culminates in a lemma.
-Briefly those lemmas are: \begin{enumerate} \item Lemma \ref{lem:existence_of_hattings}: If the Lorentzian distance is finite then there exists a special achronal subset (which we call a hatting); \item Lemma \ref{lem:achronal_surface_for_time_function}: If there exists a future set with non-empty boundary then there exists an achronal surface $S$ so that $M=\Future{S}\cup S\cup \Past{S}$; \item Lemma \ref{lem:thefunction}: If the Lorentzian distance is finite then there exists a generalised time function satisfying condition \eqref{eq:flip}. \end{enumerate}
+We have divided the work into three portions each of which culminates in a key result.
+Briefly those results are: \begin{enumerate} \item Lemma \ref{lem:existence_of_hattings}: If the Lorentzian distance is finite then there exists a special achronal subset (which we call a hatting); \item Lemma \ref{lem:achronal_surface_for_time_function}: If there exists a future set with non-empty boundary then there exists an achronal surface $S$ so that $M=\Future{S}\cup S\cup \Past{S}$; \item Proposition \ref{lem:thefunction}: If the Lorentzian distance is finite then there exists a generalised time function satisfying condition \eqref{eq:flip}. \end{enumerate}